exasol/transformers-extension/doc/user_guide/user_guide.md

 Using the `TE_MODEL_DOWNLOADER_UDF` below, you can download the desired model from the huggingface hub and upload it to BucketFS.
-This requires the Exasol Database to have internet access, since the UDF will download the model from Huggingface to the Database without saving it somewhere else intermittently.
+This requires the Exasol Database to have internet access, since the UDF will download the model from Hugging Face to the Database without saving it somewhere else intermittently.
 If you are using the Exasol DockerDB, this is not the case by default, and you need to specify a name server.
 For example `--nameserver 8.8.8.8` will set it to use Google DNS.